 Analysing the answers will help you know the right type of gear you need, by linking potential hazards with safety equipment that can prevent it.

 Now that you know exactly what you need, here are some practical points you should note down too.

 Make sure it fits properly!
-Your workers will be discouraged when they are given oversized or tight-fitting gear such as a hard hat or gloves.
+Your workers will be discouraged when they are given oversized or tight-fitting gear such as anti-fog goggles or safety boots.